-This five-day workshop will be presented in three parts.
-You can select from Part 1 (Beyond the Image—Visual Literacy and Methods of Looking), Part 2 (Identification & Preservation of Digitally Printed Materials), Part 3 (Mastering the Fine Art Inkjet Print) or attend the entire week of related presentations at a discounted rate.
+This three-day workshop will be presented in two parts.
+You can select from Part 1 (Beyond the Image—Visual Literacy and Methods of Looking) or Part 2 (Identification & Preservation of Digitally Printed Materials), or attend both sessions.
 The workshop will be held in a small group setting, including lecture, discussion, and hands-on activities.
 A course binder of information, resources, process identification reference sheets, and inkjet print samples will be provided to participants.
 Catered lunches and breaks are included in the workshop fee.
 Sessions will run from 9am - 5pm each day.

 Publication Care and Identification of 19th-Century Photographic Prints by James M. Reilly